tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/产品动态_intl_en.md

 </thead>
 <tbody><tr>
 <td>Automatic backups are fully upgraded to physical backup</td>
 <td>TencentDB for MySQL now only supports physical automatic backups.
-Existing logical automatic backups will be switched to the physical type automatically.
-If you need logical backups, you can use the manual backup feature in the TencentDB for MySQL Console or call applicable APIs.</td>
+Existing automatic logical backups will be switched to the physical backups automatically.
+If you need logical backups, you can use the manual backup feature in the TencentDB for MySQL console or call APIs.</td>
 <td>2019-05</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/236/32340" target="_blank">Backup Mode</a></td>
 </tr>